tektutor/openshift-march-2026/Day1/README.md

 docker - is the client tool
-run - command create the container and starts it dit - interactive terminal will be started in the background(daemon mode) name - is the way the docker server will refer the container hostname - is the way your OS will connect to the container just like how we access a VM/OS using its hostname or IP Address ubuntu:latest - is the name of the docker image, latest is the tag(version) of the Docker image /bin/bash - starts the bash terminal once the container starts running
+run - command create the container and starts it dit - interactive terminal will be started in the background(daemon mode) name - is the way the docker server will refer the container, to avoid conflicts name your conainer like ubuntu1-jegan hostname - is the way your OS will connect to the container just like how we access a VM/OS using its hostname or IP Address
+         - give the hostname as ubuntu1-jegan ( replace 'jegan' with your name )
+ubuntu:latest - is the name of the docker image, latest is the tag(version) of the Docker image /bin/bash - starts the bash terminal once the container starts running
 </pre>